permguard/permguard/site/content/docs/0.1/using-the-cli/use-the-permguard-cli.md

-  clone       Clone a remote repository to the local working directory completion  Generate the autocompletion script for the specified shell config      Configure the command line settings objects     Manage the object store help        Help about any command init        Initialize a new repo in the working directory plan        Generate a plan of changes to apply to the remote repository based on the differences between the local and remote states pull        Fetch the latest changes from the remote repository and constructs the remote state. refresh     Scan source files in the current directory and synchronizes the local state remote      Manage remote repositories for tracking and interaction repo        Manage repo settings and operations validate    Validate the local state for consistency and correctness
+  clone       Clone a remote repository to the local working directory completion  Generate the autocompletion script for the specified shell config      Configure the command line settings help        Help about any command history     Show the history init        Initialize a new repo in the working directory objects     Manage the object store plan        Generate a plan of changes to apply to the remote repository based on the differences between the local and remote states pull        Fetch the latest changes from the remote repository and constructs the remote state. refresh     Scan source files in the current directory and synchronizes the local state remote      Manage remote repositories for tracking and interaction repos       Manage repos settings and operations validate    Validate the local state for consistency and correctness

 Flags:
-  -h, --help             help for Permguard
+  -h, --help             help for permguard
   -o, --output string    output format (default "terminal") -v, --verbose          true for verbose output
   -w, --workdir string   workdir (default ".")

-Use "Permguard [command] --help" for more information about a command.
+Use "permguard [command] --help" for more information about a command.
 ```

 {{< callout context="caution" icon="alert-triangle" >}}